daviddpruitt/arch1-project2/README.md

 * Source code for your toy (only .c, .s and .h files).
 * A README containing a description of your toy, how to compile it, how to run it, and how to use it.
 * A Makefile with appropriate rules to build and clean your toy.

+## Example code

+This repository contains several pieces of example code that show how to interact with various parts of the MSP430.
+You'll want to be familiar with these prior to starting on your project.
+You're encouraged to make changes to the demos and see how they change the MSP430s behaviour.